 You can achieve a great deal in terms of making fine hair look fuller, even without going to a salon.

-Backcombing, or teasing – combing your hair towards the roots rather than away from them – is just one of the methods you can employ to achieve more volume.
-Be careful though – some of the overly-backcombed styles of, say, the 60s, caused breakage and damage.
+Backcombing – brushing your hair towards the roots rather than away from them – is just one of the methods you can use to achieve more volume.
+Be careful though – some overly backcombed styles (for example, those popular in the 60s) can cause breakage and damage.

-Try holding the hair up from the roots, section by section, and use a brush and short strokes to gently move a hairbrush from the hair shafts to the roots.
+Try holding the hair up from the roots and use a brush and short strokes to gently move sections of hair from the hair shaft to the roots.
 Essentially, this causes the hair to tangle, which adds space between strands and, therefore, a voluminous look.

 However, you’ll also need to pay attention to how you take this style out again.
 To avoid damage, you’ll need to use a good detangler on your hair before gently easing out the ‘tease,’ working in small sections from the ends of the hair up to the roots, rather than dragging a brush from roots to ends.